Tech Tip Tuesday the End of Legacy OS Support: Are You Prepared?

 Amazon advised that you should,

 Amazon fulfillment centers currently use the Zebra GX430t models with direct thermal setting.
-(More affordable and comparable option, Airtrack DP-1)
+(More affordable and comparable option, Airtrack DP-1)- Labels to include

 1. Barcode